What is Cybersecurity Threats?

 Internal Threats

-57 percent of all database breaches in 2019 contained insider threats, according to a research.
+57 percent of all database breaches in 2019 contained insider threats, according to research.
 This kind of security-bypassing cyber threat cannot be handled using a control plan, unlike phishing attempts.

 Ransomware Attacks

 One of the most terrifying online threats is ransomware assaults.
-Sensitive data of the victim is encrypted throughout these attacks, and it can only be unlocked when a ransom is paid.
+The sensitive data of the victim is encrypted throughout these attacks, and it can only be unlocked when a ransom is paid.
 Victims are only made aware that they’ve been hacked when they receive a terrifying message confirming the attack’s success.

 Files Polyglot

 There is no inherent hostility in polyglot files.
 To get around file-type security measures, cybercriminals package dangerous malware inside polyglot files.
-Some programmer restrict the file extensions that can be uploaded or opened.
+Some programmers restrict the file extensions that can be uploaded or opened.
 DOC, GIF, and JPEG files are frequently used here.

 Why is Protection Against Cyber Threats Required?